Innovation Hub

 Pickle Load on BYOM model load leads to arbitrary code execution

-A vulnerability exists within the decode function of the mindsdb/integrations/handlers/byom_handler/proc_wrapper.py file, which will perform a pickle.loads on a custom model built via the Build Your Own Model process.
-An attacker authenticated to a MindsDB instance can inject a malicious pickle object containing arbitrary code into the BYOM model build process using the ‘Upload Custom Model’ feature.
-This object will be deserialized when the model is loaded via a ‘predict’ or ‘describe’ query; executing the arbitrary code on the server.
+An attacker authenticated to a MindsDB instance can inject a malicious pickle object containing arbitrary code into a model during the Bring Your Own Model (BYOM) training and build process.
+This object will be deserialized when the model is loaded via a ‘predict’ or ‘describe’ query, executing the arbitrary code on the server.

 SAI Security Advisory